 Tenuta Colombarda dates back to the second half of the nineteenth century, and is located in the hills north of Cesena, close to Bertinoro, between Paderno and San Vittore.
-Currently, it includes three properties for a total of fifty hectares (123 acres) of vineyards, olive groves and woods.
-The twenty-three hectares (fifty-seven acres) of vineyards follow DOC (Controlled Designation of Origin) guidelines and face mostly south and southwest, making for quality grapes with a good yield (90-100 quintals/hectare), also thanks to clay and tuff soil and a high vine density.
+Currently, it includes three properties for a total of over twenty-six hectares (64 acres) of vineyards, olive groves and woods.
+The nineteen hectares (forty-seven acres) of vineyards follow DOP Romagna (Protected Designation of Origin) guidelines and face mostly south and southwest, making for quality grapes with a good yield (90-100 quintals/hectare), also thanks to clay and tuff soil and a high vine density.

 In the Forties, thanks to Ca. Aldo Domeniconi (pro-tempore owner of the family company), the winery was created so they could personally vinify the grapes the family raised.